mckeeh3/woe-twin/README.md

 ### Build and Deploy to MiniKube

-From the oti-twin project directory.
+From the woe-twin project directory.

 Before the build, set up the Docker environment variables using the following commands.
 ~~~bash